lint-staged/lint-staged/README.md

 }
 ```

 To support backwards-compatibility, monorepo features require multiple _lint-staged_ configuration files present in the git repo.
-If you still want to run _lint-staged_ in only one of the packages in a monorepo, you can either add an "empty" _lint-staged_ configuration to the root of the repo (so that there's two configs in total), or alternatively run _lint-staged_ with the `--cwd` option pointing to your package directory (for example, `lint-staged --cwd packages/frontend`).
+If you still want to run _lint-staged_ in only one of the packages in a monorepo, you can use the `--cwd` option (for example, `lint-staged --cwd packages/frontend`).

 </details>